DogukanBG/OpenAnchor/README.md

-# ⚓ OpenAnchor | The Open Source Financial Planner
+# ⚓ OpenAnchor | The Privacy-First Open-Source Financial Planner

 > Open-source, privacy-first financial planner with local AI.
 No cloud.
 No accounts.
 No telemetry.